ra1u/redis-dart/README.md

 ### [CAS](http://redis.io/topics/transactions#cas)

-It is impossible to write code that depends on the result of the previous command during a transaction, because all commands are executed at once.
+It's impossible to write code that depends on the result of the previous command during a transaction, because all commands are executed at once.
+To overcome this, user should use the [CAS](http://redis.io/topics/transactions#cas).
-To overcome this case, user should employ technique [CAS](http://redis.io/topics/transactions#cas). `Cas` is a convenience class for simplifying this pattern.

-`Cas` constructor requires `Command` as argument.
+`Cas` requires a `Command` as a constructor argument.
+It implements two methods:

-Cas implements two methods `watch()` and  `multiAndExec()`.
+`watch` and `multiAndExec`.

-`watch` takes two arguments.
-First argument is list of keys to watch, and second argument is handler to call and to proceed with CAS.
+`watch` takes two arguments: a list of keys to watch and a handler to call and to proceed with CAS.

-for example:
+Example:

 ```dart
 cas.watch(["key1,key2,key3"],(){